soos3d/evm-gateway-contracts/README.md

 ### How to Update Deployment Scripts

-After smart contract auditing is done, we need to update the deployment script and artifacts.

 #### Update Compiled Contract Artifacts

 Run the following command to generate new artifacts if `openzepplin-contracts` submodule is updated.
 Current commit hash is `acd4ff7`.